rutar-academic/rutar.org/content/writing/some_tricks_with_unix_pass.md

 ```

 ## Managing GnuPG with pass
-### Create secrets which do not require authentication
+### Create passwords which do not require authentication
 First, create a `gpg` key with no passphrase:
 ```
 gpg --batch --passphrase '' --quick-gen-key <no-auth-key-id> default default